mfreeborn/ag-grid-rs/examples/README.md

 # Examples

-## How to Run
 All the examples can be built locally using [Trunk](https://trunkrs.dev/).
-For instance, the following command builds and serves the `datasource`` example:
+For instance, the following command builds and serves the `datasource-yew` example:

 ```bash
 cd examples/datasource-yew